commschamp/cc_tutorial/howtos/howto9/README.md

 - **CHECKSUM** - CRC-16 checksum of the whole preceding header starting from SYNC ending with ID.
 - **PAYLOAD** - variable length message payload

-Classic `<checksum>` framing layer definition implies calculation of the checksum includes the message payload.
-Because this is not the case for demonstrated protocol, `<custom>` layer must be used instead (see [schema](dsl/schema.xml)).
+Classic `<checksum>` framing layer definition implies calculation of the checksum including the message payload.
+Because this is not the case for the demonstrated protocol, `<custom>` layer must be used instead (see [schema](dsl/schema.xml)).

 ```xml